 A resume introduces you to a company.
 It should describe you and summarize your life in a maximum of two pages.
 The reviewer should be able to capture as quickly as possible who you are.

 Tip: Customize your resume.
 For every position or industry you apply for, send a different resume.
 If you are applying for a sales position, do not send a resume stating you are good at writing.
 That company will not need that skill.
 Instead, convey your sales, marketing, and communication skills and strategies to land the job.
-Or else your resume will be discarded.
+Or else the manager will discard your resume.

 3. Communicating the Wrong Way